Welcome to the NSC

 Theft/Damage

-In the event of boat theft or damage, members should notify the club office and file an Incident Report filed which is passed on to the Board of Directors.
+In the event of boat theft or damage, members should notify the Office.
 In addition, the member should contact the Ottawa Police Service and his/her insurance agent.

 Showers

-Shower facilities are available in both washrooms, which are available 24 hours a day during the sailing season.
+Shower facilities are available in the main Clubhouse, and are available 24 hours a day during the sailing season.
 For security, the washrooms are locked between 10 pm and 8 am.
 During these hours, members can access the washrooms by using their gate access cards.
 The washrooms are wheelchair-accessible.

 Non-Smoking Policy

-Nepean Sailing Club is a non-smoking facility.
-Smoking is not permitted inside or within 9 metres of any club building.
+The NSC is a non-smoking facility.
+Smoking is not permitted inside or within 9 metres of any Club building.